grafana/pyroscope/docs/sources/reference-phlare-architecture/block-format/_index.md

 definition][pprof] for the pprof wire format.
 In general strings within the block are referenced by their position in a string table.

-Grafana Phlare's profiles have two types of labels:
+Pyroscope's profiles have two types of labels:

 * External Labels: Contain additional information gathered at ingestion time and can be used to select certain profiles.
 They are comparable to